 Perhaps heritage buildings in Mumbai have fared better?

-Built around 1867 (much earlier than the Taj Gateway hotel) and called the Watson Hotel after its first owner, the oldest cast iron building in India that clearly pre-dates (from the photo) both the Jehangir Art Gallery and the Prince of Wales Museum.
+Built around 1867 (much earlier than the Taj Gateway hotel), the Watson Hotel, named after its first owner, is the oldest

 Is this the best use of a heritage building?
 Does this benefit the city?